Tractor Supply (TSCO) Scheduled to Post Earnings on Thursday

-Tractor Supply (NASDAQ:TSCO – Get Rating) is scheduled to release its earnings data before the market opens on Thursday, April 21st.
+Tractor Supply (NASDAQ:TSCO – Get Rating) will be releasing its earnings data before the market opens on Thursday, April 21st.
 Analysts expect Tractor Supply to post earnings of $1.39 per share for the quarter.
-Tractor Supply has set its FY22 guidance at $9.20-9.50 EPS.Persons that wish to listen to the company’s earnings conference call can do so using this link.
+Tractor Supply has set its FY22 guidance at $9.20-9.50 EPS.Persons that are interested in participating in the company’s earnings conference call can do so using this link.

-Tractor Supply (NASDAQ:TSCO – Get Rating) last released its quarterly earnings data on Thursday, January 27th.
-The specialty retailer reported $1.93 EPS for the quarter, topping the consensus estimate of $1.84 by $0.09.
+Tractor Supply (NASDAQ:TSCO – Get Rating) last posted its quarterly earnings data on Thursday, January 27th.
+The specialty retailer reported $1.93 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.84 by $0.09.
 Tractor Supply had a return on equity of 50.77% and a net margin of 7.83%.
-The company had revenue of $3.32 billion during the quarter, compared to the consensus estimate of $3.23 billion.
-During the same period last year, the company earned $1.64 EPS.
-Tractor Supply’s revenue for the quarter was up 15.3% on a year-over-year basis.
+The firm had revenue of $3.32 billion for the quarter, compared to analysts’ expectations of $3.23 billion.
+During the same period in the previous year, the firm earned $1.64 EPS.
+The business’s quarterly revenue was up 15.3% on a year-over-year basis.
 On average, analysts expect Tractor Supply to post $9 EPS for the current fiscal year and $10 EPS for the next fiscal year.

-A number of research firms have issued reports on TSCO.
-Morgan Stanley boosted their price target on Tractor Supply from $215.00 to $235.00 and gave the company an “equal weight” rating in a research note on Tuesday, January 18th.
-Oppenheimer upgraded Tractor Supply from a “market perform” rating to an “outperform” rating and set a $270.00 price target for the company in a research note on Friday, March 18th.
-They noted that the move was a valuation call.
-Telsey Advisory Group boosted their price target on Tractor Supply from $230.00 to $250.00 and gave the company an “outperform” rating in a research note on Friday, January 28th.
-StockNews.com began coverage on Tractor Supply in a research note on Thursday, March 31st.
-They set a “hold” rating for the company.
-Finally, Argus upgraded Tractor Supply from a “hold” rating to a “buy” rating and set a $255.00 price target for the company in a research note on Thursday, December 30th.
-Nine equities research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, Tractor Supply has a consensus rating of “Buy” and an average target price of $231.04.

-In other Tractor Supply news, EVP Colin Yankee sold 2,323 shares of Tractor Supply stock in a transaction that occurred on Thursday, February 3rd.
-The stock was sold at an average price of $219.42, for a total value of $509,712.66.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Also, CEO Harry A. Lawton III sold 20,049 shares of Tractor Supply stock in a transaction that occurred on Thursday, February 10th.
-The stock was sold at an average price of $222.35, for a total value of $4,457,895.15.
+In other news, CEO Harry A. Lawton III sold 20,049 shares of the business’s stock in a transaction that occurred on Thursday, February 10th.
+The stock was sold at an average price of $222.35, for a total transaction of $4,457,895.15.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Colin Yankee sold 2,323 shares of the business’s stock in a transaction that occurred on Thursday, February 3rd.
+The shares were sold at an average price of $219.42, for a total value of $509,712.66.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 29,031 shares of company stock worth $6,416,873.
-0.23% of the stock is owned by insiders.
+In the last three months, insiders have sold 29,031 shares of company stock worth $6,416,873.
+Corporate insiders own 0.23% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in TSCO.
-Allianz Asset Management GmbH increased its position in shares of Tractor Supply by 34.3% during the 4th quarter.
-Allianz Asset Management GmbH now owns 563,079 shares of the specialty retailer’s stock valued at $134,350,000 after purchasing an additional 143,774 shares during the last quarter.
-OLD Mission Capital LLC bought a new position in shares of Tractor Supply during the 3rd quarter valued at approximately $5,655,000.
-Sei Investments Co. increased its position in shares of Tractor Supply by 12.1% during the 4th quarter.
-Sei Investments Co. now owns 67,034 shares of the specialty retailer’s stock valued at $16,006,000 after purchasing an additional 7,237 shares during the last quarter.
-Allstate Corp increased its position in shares of Tractor Supply by 284.2% during the 4th quarter.
-Allstate Corp now owns 9,295 shares of the specialty retailer’s stock valued at $2,218,000 after purchasing an additional 6,876 shares during the last quarter.
-Finally, NewEdge Advisors LLC increased its position in shares of Tractor Supply by 123.5% during the 4th quarter.
-NewEdge Advisors LLC now owns 11,177 shares of the specialty retailer’s stock valued at $2,667,000 after purchasing an additional 6,176 shares during the last quarter.
-84.26% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently made changes to their positions in the business.
+Zullo Investment Group Inc. bought a new position in Tractor Supply in the 4th quarter valued at $26,000.
+NEXT Financial Group Inc grew its position in Tractor Supply by 47.7% in the 4th quarter.
+NEXT Financial Group Inc now owns 814 shares of the specialty retailer’s stock valued at $194,000 after acquiring an additional 263 shares during the last quarter.
+Sequoia Financial Advisors LLC bought a new position in Tractor Supply in the 4th quarter valued at $212,000.
+Forum Financial Management LP purchased a new stake in shares of Tractor Supply in the 4th quarter worth $221,000.
+Finally, Colony Group LLC lifted its holdings in shares of Tractor Supply by 13.4% in the 4th quarter.
+Colony Group LLC now owns 3,005 shares of the specialty retailer’s stock worth $717,000 after buying an additional 356 shares during the period.
+84.26% of the stock is currently owned by institutional investors.

+A number of research firms have recently weighed in on TSCO.
+Telsey Advisory Group lifted their price objective on Tractor Supply from $230.00 to $250.00 and gave the company an “outperform” rating in a research report on Friday, January 28th.
+Zacks Investment Research raised Tractor Supply from a “hold” rating to a “buy” rating and set a $235.00 price objective on the stock in a research report on Wednesday, January 19th.
+StockNews.com initiated coverage on Tractor Supply in a report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Argus raised Tractor Supply from a “hold” rating to a “buy” rating and set a $255.00 price target on the stock in a report on Thursday, December 30th.
+Finally, Wells Fargo & Company boosted their price target on Tractor Supply from $230.00 to $265.00 in a report on Wednesday, January 5th.
+Nine analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $231.04.

 Tractor Supply Company Profile (Get Rating)